 In-vitro fertilisation (IVF)

 There are several different methods that can be used during IVF and intracytoplasmic sperm injection (ICSI).
-You can read more information about these, and other, fertility procedures on the Human Fertilisation and Embryology Authority website.
+You can read more about these and other fertility procedures on the HFEA website.

 Availability and success

-NICE recommends that IVF should be offered to women up to 42 years old, depending on their circumstances.
-For more specific information on the criteria for IVF treatment on the NHS, see in-vitro fertilisation (IVF).
+NICE recommends that IVF should be offered to women up to 42 years of age, depending on their circumstances.
+Read more about the criteria for IVF treatment on the NHS.

-However, the implementation of these guidelines currently depends on your local PCT.
+However, the implementation of these guidelines currently depends on your local CCG.
 Priority is often given to couples who do not already have a child living with them.

 The success rate for a cycle of IVF is about 32% for women under 35 years of age.
 The success rate decreases as the woman’s age increases.